 Please visit this site regularly for news and information on District.

-Women's B - Gulf Coast Sea Gals (SAHOF)
+Gulf Coast Sea Gals (Fla.)
+Women's B Champion

 Five South Florida individuals honored during Panthers-Capitals game for contribution to growth of hockey in South Florida